 - Parsnips: They are one of my favorite veggies, and I cook them all the time.
 But here's the rub - they can vary WILDLY in size, and sometimes in shape, as you can see from this photo.
 So when you're shopping, look for 4 parsnips that are about the size of large carrots.
 That should do you.

-- Italian sausage: I went for a mild Italian sausage here, again, to let the sweetness of the other ingredients shine.
+- Italian sausage: I went for mild, sweet Italian sausage here, to let the apples and the sweetness of the other ingredients shine.
 But you can use a spicy one if you prefer.

 - Red onions: We need red onions for their sweetness, and we'll cut them into big chunks, so they are the same size as the apple slices.

-- Apple cider vinegar: To add just a touch of brightness and acidity to set off the sweetness of the veggies.
+- Apple cider vinegar: We need just a bit of apple cider vinegar to add a touch of brightness and acidity to set off the sweetness of the veggies.

 - Kosher salt and black pepper: These are the only other seasonings you need!